Learning in Community ECE Program (Blended Online)

 Why Early Childhood Education?

-The Early Childhood Education and Care program is designed to provide students with the knowledge and skills necessary to work with young children and their families in licensed child care settings.
-Students progress through an interrelated series of courses and practicum placements designed to integrate theoretical learning, awareness of self in relationships, and practical experience in becoming a professional Early Childhood Educator.
+The Early Childhood Education and Care program is designed to provide you with the knowledge and skills necessary to work with young children and their families in licensed child care settings.
+You progress through an interrelated series of courses and practicum placements to integrate theoretical learning, awareness of self in relationships, and practical experience in becoming a professional Early Childhood Educator.
 This program may be completed on a part-time or full-time basis.